 Age: Teen Friendly (14+), Adult

-In this session, you will learn how to bind and wrap fabric to create four distinct shibori patterns: ne-maki, tazuna, te-kumo, and arashi.
-We will use Procion dyes in warm colors and you will leave with a collection of samples as well as one finished piece suitable for wearing or gifting.
-We will discuss how the samples can be used as the basis for other projects, or these pieces can be used in other shibori sessions for further experimentation.
+Discover the simplicity and complexity of itajime shibori, with its limitless possibilities for creativity and pattern.
+You will learn how to create and use an indigo bath, leaving with a collection of samples as well as one finished piece suitable for wearing or gifting.
+We will discuss how the samples can be used as the basis for other projects.
+If you participated in session A or B, bring your samples and see how overdyeing with indigo creates further laying and depth.
 No previous experience needed!
 Be dressed to work with materials that can stain.